sora-xor/polkaswap-exchange-web/README.md

 `DEFAULT_NETWORKS[0]` must be a Soramitsu trusted node.
 App used it's `genesisHash` to check custom user node for connection

+`CHAIN_GENESIS_HASH` should be defined for 'prod' & 'stage' environments, to not polling nodes for getting it (because genesis hash for these env's not changing).

 ## Project setup
 ```
 yarn install